whizzml/examples/automl/automl-script/readme.md

 ## Usage
 There are two different ways of using this script:

-### From a train and a test dataset (and an optional validation dataset)
+### From a train and a test dataset (and an optional holdout dataset)
 In this case, the expected inputs for the script are the `train-dataset` and the `test-dataset`, with no `autml-execution` input.
-The objective field used in the script will be the one associated to the datasets used, so remember to choose them previously in both the training and validation datasets.
+The objective field used in the script will be the one associated to the datasets used, so remember to choose them previously in both the training and holdout datasets.

 The script will run the fully **automated Machine Learning pipeline** and it will return, at the end of the process, the **output-dataset** with the final predictions for the test dataset using a `Fusion` with the best models from the created `OptiML`.

-If a validation dataset is given, the script will also return an `evaluation` of the final `Fusion` model with the `validation-dataset`.
+If a holdout dataset is given, the script will also return an `evaluation` of the final `Fusion` model with the `holdout-dataset`.
+If no `holdout-dataset` is given, but `holdout-rate` is greater than 0, a subset of the original `train-dataset` not used in any part of the process will be used to generate this final `evaluation`.

-### From a test dataset and a previous execution id (and an optional validation dataset)
+### From a test dataset and a previous execution id (and an optional holdout dataset)
 If we want to predict new data using the same models created by a previously executed `automl` script, you can use the `automl-execution` parameter (no `train-dataset` parameter needed) associated to that